brian14708/wh-briefings/statements-releases/2022-01/2022-01-11-statement-by-nsc-spokesperson-emily-horne-on-the-united-states-providing-additional-humanitarian-assistance-to-the-people-of-afghanistan.md

 modified_time: 2022-01-10 23:44:49-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2022/01/11/statement-by-nsc-spokesperson-emily-horne-on-the-united-states-providing-additional-humanitarian-assistance-to-the-people-of-afghanistan/
 published_time: 2022-01-11 06:00:00-05:00
-title: Statement by NSC Spokesperson Emily Horne on the United States Providing Additional Humanitarian Assistance to the People of Afghanistan
+title: "Statement by NSC Spokesperson Emily Horne on the United\_States Providing\
+  \ Additional Humanitarian Assistance to the People of\_Afghanistan"
 ---

 The United States is announcing a new contribution of more than $308